swiftlang/swift-evolution/proposals/0525-rawspan-safe-loading-api.md

 extension Span where Element: ConvertibleToBytes {
   /// Construct a raw span over the memory represented by this span.
   ///
-  /// - Returns: a RawSpan over the memory represented by this span
+  /// - Returns: A RawSpan over the memory represented by this span.
   @_lifetime(copy self)
   var bytes: RawSpan { get }
 }